 Discover Music with Patience Piano today.

 COVID-19: Virtual private lessons are available any time.
 When restrictions allow, in-person lessons (with appropriate protocols in place) are also an option.
-The acoustic piano, designated only for student use, is sanitized after each client.
-Lynn, the educator, exclusively uses a digital piano (set 2 meters away) for demonstrations and duets.
+The acoustic piano, designated for student use, is sanitized after each client.
+Lynn, the educator, exclusively uses a second piano (set up 2 meters away) for demonstrations and duets.

 Are you thinking about starting piano lessons for your child or yourself?
 If you’re looking for a patient teacher in Barrie, then look no further.
 Patience Piano offers primary to intermediate classes for children and adults.